It's been a while since I last wrote about artichokes. I have a long-lasting love affair with thistle-like flowerheads

 Cut the trimmed chokes in quarters and slice them finely, directly into the salad bowl.
 Drizzle with the lemon juice.
 This will prevent them from darkening, and will provide the acidic base for the dressing.

 Season with very little salt, plenty freshly ground black pepper and olive oil.
 Toss and let the salad marinate for at least an hour before serving.

-When ready to bring at the table, use a mandoline to slice thin wafers of Parmigiano over the seasoned artichokes, I personally abound.
+When ready to bring at the table, use a mandoline to shave thin wafers of Parmigiano over the seasoned artichokes, I personally abound.

 You could, of course, pour a red wine to accompany this dish, but we don’t want to go there.
 Artichokes are hard to pair.
 But a bottle of dry white, chilling in a bucket on the table, within easy reach is a fine solution.